imperial-qore/mp_pfqn/README.md

 ## References

-*Reference: Reiser & Lavenberg (1980), "Mean-Value Analysis of Closed Multichain Queuing Networks," Journal of the ACM 27(2).*
+[1]: Reiser & Lavenberg (1980), *Mean-Value Analysis of Closed Multichain Queuing Networks,* Journal of the ACM 27(2).

-*Reference: Casale (2006), "An efficient algorithm for the exact analysis of multiclass queueing networks with large population sizes," Proc. of ACM SIGMETRICS 2006.*
+[2]: Casale (2006), *An efficient algorithm for the exact analysis of multiclass queueing networks with large population sizes,* Proc. of ACM SIGMETRICS 2006.

 ## License